Ordinary differential equation: Singular solutions

 The theory of singular solutions of ordinary and partial differential equations was a subject of research from the time of Leibniz, but only since the middle of the nineteenth century has it received special attention.
 A valuable but little-known work on the subject is that of Houtain (1854).
 Darboux (from 1873) was a leader in the theory, and in the geometric interpretation of these solutions he opened a field worked by various writers, notably Casorati and Cayley.
 To the latter is due (1872) the theory of singular solutions of differential equations of the first order as accepted circa 1900.

 Reduction to quadratures

-The primitive attempt in dealing with differential equations had in view a reduction to quadratures.
-As it had been the hope of eighteenth-century algebraists to find a method for solving the general equation of the nth degree, so it was the hope of analysts to find a general method for integrating any differential equation.
-Gauss (1799) showed, however, that complex differential equations require complex numbers.
-Hence, analysts began to substitute the study of functions, thus opening a new and fertile field.
+The primitive attempt in dealing with differential equations had in view a reduction to quadratures, that is, expressing the solutions in terms of known function and their integrals.
+This is possible for linear equations with constant coefficients, it appeared in the 19th century that this is generally impossible in other cases.
+Hence, analysts began the study (for their own) of functions that are solutions of differential equations, thus opening a new and fertile field.
 Cauchy was the first to appreciate the importance of this view.
-Thereafter, the real question was no longer whether a solution is possible by means of known functions or their integrals, but whether a given differential equation suffices for the definition of a function of the independent variable or variables, and, if so, what are the characteristic properties.
+Thereafter, the real question was no longer whether a solution is possible by quadratures, but whether a given differential equation suffices for the definition of a function, and, if so, what are the characteristic properties of such functions.